The Footsteps of Jesus

 taunt and mockery.
 Oh! if tears could bedim those eyes which gaze on the

-glories of the beatific vision, would not the heavenly multitudes weep and
+glories of the beatific vision — would not the heavenly multitudes weep and

 doubtless does, with fiendish triumph, at the sight!
-Her fallen legions are
+The world which now

-the same mind and the same judgment.
+fully joined in the same mind and the same judgment.

 Satan is well aware that the conversion of the world is